These Federal Agencies Agreed To Conceal Some Of Their Communications From The Public

 “Commission staff recognize the Committee’s interests in maintaining control of congressional records and are diligently reviewing the Committee’s request that the Commission decline to produce the records described in your letter in response to requests under the Freedom of Information Act,” the April 28 letter from the SEC states.

-The letter, sent by SEC Director Keith Cassidy, states that the agency is awaiting Chairman Jay Clayton’s nomination before responding “more substantively.”
+The letter, sent by SEC Director Keith Cassidy, states that the agency is awaiting Chairman Jay Clayton’s Senate confirmation before responding “more substantively.”
 Clayton was confirmed by the senate on May 2.
 A spokesperson for the SEC declined BuzzFeed News’s request for further comment.

 The Treasury Department, which also received the letter on April 3, confirmed that it is reviewing the request, a spokesperson told BuzzFeed News.